fmorriso/aacli-routing-scss/README.md

 I have turned on route tracking via Angular's ExtraOptions feature.
 A snippet of the relevant code is shown below:
 ## update history
+* 2022-07-05 - upgraded to Angular 14.0.4 with corresponding updates to Angular Material and Angular Flex-Layout.
 * 2022-09-17  updated to Angular 14.2.2
 * 2022-10-19  updated to Angular 14.2.7
 ## routies